nhaar/CPOSTList/README.md

     "Order": 0, # Order in the series (more details below).
     "Link": "Youtube Link", # Youtube link.
 Apart from licensed music, uses the Club Penguin High Quality OST channel.
     "Earliest Date": "YYYY/MM/DD", # Earliest Date seen in the whole series. "?" if unknown.
-    "Media Info": { # For example, "Game Day Info".
+    "Media Info": { # For example, "gd".
 The list of media are written below.
         "Order": 0, # Order in this media (more details below) "Earliest Date": "YYYY/MM/DD", # Earliest date seen in this media. "?" if unknown.
         "Related To": "Coffee Shop, Book Room", # Places or ways it was used in this media.